ucan-wg/revocation/README.md

 Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid through its proactive mechanisms.

-A revocation store MOST only keep UCAN revocations for UCANs that are otherwise still valid.
+A revocation store MUST keep UCAN revocations for UCANs that are otherwise still valid.
 For example, expired UCANs are already invalid, so a revocation MUST NOT affect this invalid status.
-The revocation is thus redundant, and MAY be evicted from the store.
+Such revocations are redundant, and MAY be evicted from the store.

 # 4 Format